Sienci-Labs/Resources/lmmk2/software/ytsb-lmk2-choosing-software.md

 <li>This is an open source program developed by us, Sienci Labs, which you can download for free here: <a href="https://sienci.com/gSender/" target="_blank" rel="noopener">https://sienci.com/gsender/</a></li>
 <li>We used to recommend highly some other senders, but hearing about their flaws we decided to make gSender as a solution to all the feedback we received</li>
 <li>Detailed instructions on how to use gSender can be found here: <a href="https://resources.sienci.com/view/gs-installation/" target="_blank" rel="noopener">https://resources.sienci.com/view/gs-installation/</a></li>
-<li>gSender is designed to work right out of the box for the LongMill CNC</li>
+<li>gSender is designed to work right out of the box for the LongMill</li>
 </ul>

 The full list of grbl-compatible senders is generally maintained here: <a href="https://github.com/gnea/grbl/wiki/Using-Grbl" target="_blank" rel="noopener">https://github.com/gnea/grbl/wiki/Using-Grbl</a> but we've put together a more digestible list that you can reference below of the ones we've gone through and personally experimented with.
 All of these work well in most capacities and are easy to learn and pick up: